Tips to Stop a Dog From Acting Protectively Aggressive to House Guests

 Published Date: March 20, 2019

-For this Omaha dog training session we shared tips to help 6 year-old Boxer mix Koda stop acting protectively aggressive when people visit his home.
+For this Omaha dog training session we helped 6 year-old Boxer mix Koda’s family by teaching them how to stop protective aggression in dogs.
+Koda has a tendency to act aggressive when people visit his home.

 I studied Koda pretty closely through the glass door to the home when I arrived for the session.
 He showed a very light bit of aggressive dog behavior, but seemed more excited.
 I used a few dog behaviorist tips to help him settle down before I came inside.

-One thing Id really like to see the guardians do is have his cracked tooth extracted.
+One thing I’d like to see the guardians do is have his cracked tooth extracted.
 His aggressive behavior towards houseguests started shortly after the passing of another dog and his tooth getting cracked.
 Any chronic injury can have a profound effect on a dog’s behavior and psychology.
-While its not likely the cause of Kola’s protective aggression, it most certainly is a contributor and probably an amplifier.
+This dog’s protective aggression habit is likely not caused his cracked tooth, but it definitely plays a role and may make it worse.

 Categorized in: